hbai98/SCM/README.md

 By Haotian Bai, Ruimao Zhang, Jiong Wang, Xiang Wan

 This is official implementation of ["Weakly Supervised Object Localization via Transformer with Implicit Spatial Calibration"](https://github.com/164140757/SCM) in PyTorch.
+Our code is developed based on https://github.com/vasgaowei/TS-CAM.
+Thanks for your code!

 ## Updates
 - [2022-07-10] Initial Commits.
 Code publically available!